PeteHaitch/phd_thesis/markdown/paper_reviews.md

 The simulation study is based on ERRBS data from a study of acute myeloid leukemia.
 It uses the coverage distribution, the locations of CpGs and the estimated dispersions from the real data.
 However, the $\beta$-values are simulated from Beta-Binomial distributions with group-specific means to induce DMCs.
 This model does not incorporate correlation amongst the $\beta$-values, although the simulation models allows for DMCs to cluster into DMRs, which is similar to inducing correlations amongst the $\beta$-values, albeit restricted to CpGs in DMRs.

 The authors advocate for using `methylSig` with dispersions estimated locally via kernel smoothing.
-They note that `BSmooth` has low power to detect "independent DMCs", but this is not suprising because `BSmooth` is designed to detect DMRs.
+They note that `BSmooth` has low power to detect "independent DMCs", but this is not surprising because `BSmooth` is designed to detect DMRs.

 ## \citet{Smallwood:2014kn}